pjeby/uneventful/README.md

 ##### Unique Batching Model

 The third and final big thing to be aware of is that Uneventful schedules effects differently than other frameworks.
-By default, it's similar to Maverick's model, where you don't need to explicitly batch anything, and effects are run asynchronously unless you ask for them to be run right away.
-But it's different in that 1) creating an effect *doesn't* run it right away, and 2) you can assign individual effects to custom event schedulers, so that you can e.g. run some effects only in animation frames, or when a button gets pushed, or really any other time you like.
+By default, it's similar to Maverick's model, where you don't need to explicitly batch anything, and effects are re-run asynchronously unless you ask for them to be run right away.
+But it's different in that 1) creating an effect *doesn't* run it right away, and 2) you can assign individual effects to custom effect schedulers, so that you can e.g. run some effects only in animation frames, or when a button gets pushed, or really any other time you like.

 These two differences are related: if effects ran right away, then by definition they wouldn't be running when a button was pressed or in an animation frame!
 So when you create an effect, it's *scheduled* right away, but won't do its first run until its scheduler tells it to.
 (The default scheduler will run it in the next microtask if you don't ask it to flush the queue before then.)